-Chapter 11 Bankruptcy Could Help Your Situation
+How Filing for Chapter 11 Bankruptcy Could Help Your Situation

 If you have a complicated financial situation or want to restructure a business, you generally will end up filing for Chapter 11 bankruptcy.
 Upon filing a petition with all of the required documents and statements, you would be classified as a “debtor in possession.”
 This designation remains in place until a case trustee is appointed, your business’s reorganization plan is approved, or your case is transferred into a Chapter 7 or Chapter 13 bankruptcy case.

 You might need to file a disclosure statement at this point.
 The statement and your plan will need to be confirmed before the case progresses.
 Your individual relationship to your business and your specific financial circumstances will determine how you file.